mozmeao/platform-docs/docs/attribution/0004-mozilla-accounts.md

 When ``init()`` is called, flow metrics will automatically be added to add account sign up links on a page.

 !!! important
-    Requests to metrics API endpoints should only be made when an associated `CTA (Call To Action)`{.interpreted-text role="abbr"} is visibly displayed on a page.
+    Requests to metrics API endpoints should only be made when an associated CTA is visibly displayed on a page.
 For example, if a page contains both a Mozilla accounts sign-up form and a Mozilla Monitor button, but only one CTA is displayed at any one time, then only the metrics request associated with the visible CTA should occur.

 !!! note